gethak/NovaDashWeb/README.md

-Some Design considerations:
+**Some Design considerations:**

-1. Domain Services layer Implementation - Implementation using Vanilla Web Api 2 or the OData flavour?
+**1. Domain Services layer Implementation - Implementation using Vanilla Web Api 2 or the OData flavour?**

 Cons
 - Being a Microsoft proprietary standard, it is going to have a tough time finding support in the community.
 (Major tech cos, including Netflix, are abandoning OData, although these are still early days)